-Budgeted cost: £ Activity Evidence that supports this approach Challenge number(s) addressed Provide bespoke pastoral support for disadvantaged pupils to help support them emotionally and socially. £25,757 23- 24 EEF shows that developing children's social and emotional skills results in reduced anxiety and increased engagement in learning.
+Budgeted cost: [£20,000] Activity Evidence that supports this approach Challenge number(s) addressed Provide bespoke pastoral support for disadvantaged pupils to help support them emotionally and socially. (£15,000) EEF shows that developing children's social and emotional skills results in reduced anxiety and increased engagement in learning.
 Our own experience shows that this is a very effective use of funding as a number of our disadvantaged children also experience challenging circumstances outside of school and require additional support to manage their emotions.
 This activity links closely with the PSHE scheme of work and measuring children's resilience levels.
 Those disadvantaged pupils with low levels of resilience will be targeted by our Pastoral support lead.
-Training planned include: ELSA supervision training sessions, next step training, toxic trio, DSL training, Digital Safeguarding and trauma informed schools training.
-The Pastoral Lead will also aim to improve children's attendance by working with children and families.
+Training planned for this year include: ELSA supervision training sessions, next step training, toxic trio, DSL training, Digital Safeguarding and trauma informed schools training.
 Social and emotional learning Moderate impact for very low cost based on very limited evidence.
-3 & 5 Provide financial support to eligible families to enable children to fund extracurricular activities, We can support with the cost of branded uniform, fund the cost of extra- curricular activities and the residential visit and any other trips the children go on.
+3 & 5 Provide financial support to eligible families to enable children to fund extra- curricular activities, provide We provide a school branded fleece each year for eligible children, fund the cost of extra-curricular activities and the residential visit and any other trips the children go on.
 We will also use this fund to fund play therapy sessions, assessments related to specific educational needs and relevant interventions.
 Our experience shows that children who have access to the same experiences and feel equal to their peers supports their overall wellbeing.
 We have found that children who attend the extra-curricular activities benefit emotionally and socially from these experiences.
 Where we have funded activities specifically related to individual needs (related to their academic or personal development) we can quickly reduce barriers to learning.
-3 & 5 provide financial assistance for School uniform Unclear impact for very low cost based on insufficient evidence. trips & uniform and other needs specific to individual children. £800 23-24 Outdoor adventure learning Unclear impact for moderate cost based on insufficient evidence. £ £ £ £ Fund ELSA supervision sessions for our Pastoral Lead.
+3 & 5 financial assistance for trips & Unclear impact for very low cost based on insufficient evidence. uniform and other needs specific to individual children.
+Outdoor adventure learning Unclear impact for moderate cost based on insufficient evidence. £ £ £ £ (£4000) Part-fund a Passion 4 Learning after school club for Year 4 children This funding pays for additional experiences for a small group of pupils to benefit from each week.
+They meet every week and volunteers provide activities to support children's motivation to learn and self-esteem.
+The club focusing on team work, giving children experiences to increase their aspiration and broaden their experiences.
+Aspiration interventions 5 £1000 Unclear impact for very low cost based on insufficient evidence.
+Let 2 % 5 Fund ELSA supervision sessions for our Pastoral Lead.
 A number of our disadvantaged pupils need support with emotional needs and behaviours, with this being the biggest barrier to their progress.
 By ensuring our Pastoral lead has access to high quality training and supervision, we will be able to target the support where it is most needed.
-Social and emotional learning Moderate impact for very low cost based on very limited evidence.
-3 & 5
+3 & 5 Social and emotional learning Moderate impact for very low cost based on very limited evidence. £ £ £ £

-Total budgeted cost: £51,868
+Total budgeted cost: £52,200